-How to apply Growth Marketing to your B2B company
+How to apply Growth Marketing to Skyrocket your B2B company

-We’ll share some key takeaways from our own experiences (and the 900+ companies we’ve trained), and some useful resources.
+We’ll share some key takeaways from our experiences (and the 1000+ companies we’ve trained) and useful resources for B2B growth marketing strategies.

 B2B vs. B2C Marketing